 Simon is favoured by solicitors for his practical common sense commercial advice; he is regularly instructed to represent clients at mediations and other forms of ADR.

-Simon is the current Secretary of the Property Bar Association.
+Simon is the current Treasurer of the Property Bar Association, having served as Secretary for the prior 3 years.

 Before coming to the Bar, Simon worked for 10 years providing (through his company) technical, design and production services to clients in the entertainment, film, corporate hospitality and motor industries, both in the UK and abroad.
 He has considerable commercial experience.